-A. Policy/Practice (name or brief description): Open Digital Badge service (BadgEd)
+A. Policy/Practice (name or brief description): Introduction of an Open Digital Badge service

-Information Services (IS) is running a 3-year pilot of open digital badges service.
+Information Services (IS) will be running a 3-year pilot of open digital badges service.
 The pilot has been created due to the growing interest and recognition of digital badges and their value in the educational and professional sectors for both earners and issuers.